xiaounb/go_cli_playbook/task/module1.md

 To test this module locally:
 * Open up a terminal at the project root
 * Run command `cd test` to change to the `test` directory
+* Run command `go test -run Module1` to run all tests for module 1, or
-* Run command `go test -run Module1` to run all tests for module 1
+* Run command `go test -v -run Module1` to run all tests for module 1 with verbose information

 ## Task 1: Print the environment information